 Event of Default.
-If we default on the payment of interest or principal with respect to any note:
+If we default on the payment of interest or principal with respect to any bond:

-- any amount of interest or principal in default will bear interest at the interest rate applicable on the date of such default until such default is cured; and - if any default continues for a period of ninety (90) calendar days, the principal amount of the note will, at the option of, and upon written demand to us by, the registered owner(s) of the note, mature and become due and payable, upon the date that such written demand is actually received by us unless prior to such date we cured all defaults in respect of the notes.
+- any amount of interest or principal in default will bear interest at the interest rate applicable on the date of such default until such default is cured; and - if any default continues for a period of ninety (90) calendar days, the principal amount of the bond will, at the option of, and upon written demand to us by, the registered owner(s) of the bond, mature unless prior to such date we cured all defaults in respect of the bonds. and become due and payable, upon the date that such written demand is actually received by us, bonds to the following permitted transferees under the circumstances provided herein: Limited Transferability.
+You may not transfer or assign the bonds, except that you may transfer the